In fact, relapse occurs so frequently in those who are recovering that it’s beginning to be seen by experts as part of the process of recovery.

 The Power of a Sober Community

-One of the most powerful ways to support sobriety and prevent relapse is being a part of a sober community.
+One of the most powerful ways to support your relapse plan is to be part of a sober community.
 This might be regularly attending a 12-step meeting in your community, or another local group.

 The support of others can promote a feeling of connection.
 When you’re a part of a group, you tend to feel welcome among others who share the same goal of sobriety.